Video game console: Pricing

 When adjusted for inflation, the price of consoles has generally followed a downward trend, from from the early generations down to for current consoles.
 This is typical for any computer technology, with the improvements in computing performance and capabilities outpacing the additional costs to achieve those gains.
 Further, within the United States, the price of consoles has generally remained consistent, being within 0.8% to 1% of the median household income, based on the United States Census data for the console's launch year.
+However, starting in 2025, factors including the global memory and component shortage resulting from the rapid buildout of AI data centers, the tariffs placed by President Donald Trump during his second term, and the 2026 Iran War, have all led to disruption of supply chains leading to price increases for the PlayStation 5, Xbox Series X/S, and Nintendo Switch and Switch 2 consoles.

 Since the Nintendo Entertainment System, console pricing has stabilized on the razorblade model, where the consoles are sold at little to no profit for the manufacturer, but they gain revenue from each game sold due to console licensing fees and other value-added services around the console (such as Xbox Live).
 Console manufacturers have even been known to take losses on the sale of consoles at the start of a console's launch with expectation to recover with revenue sharing and later price recovery on the console as they switch to less expensive components and manufacturing processes without changing the retail price.
 Consoles have been generally designed to have a five-year product lifetime, though manufacturers have considered their entries in the more recent generations to have longer lifetimes of seven to potentially ten years.